 If you aren’t capitalizing on influencer marketing to promote your virtual events, you’re missing out on participant goldmines.
 Through influencers, you get the opportunity to tap into their followers and build credibility for your business.

-It’s quite stunning that even getting one influencer, and the right one at that, onboard you can increase your participant count by thousands.
-However, be sure to take into consideration your niche, the event topic, and the social media platform you want the influencer to promote your event on.
+It’s quite stunning that even by getting one influencer, and the right one at that, onboard you can increase your participant count by thousands.
+However, be sure to take into consideration your niche, the event topic, and the social media platform you want the influencer to promote your event.

 If you’re unable to find the right influencers, try collaborating with your guest speakers.
 They’d sure be more than happy to help you with cross-platform promotions!
 You can even try out a co-branded video highlighting your business solutions through case studies.